Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

-• Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
-Experienced in working as part of teams and have an excellent ability to communicate.
+• Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
+Proven ability to work in an organisation and possess strong communication skills.

 Education: